-A painful and stressful birth, combined with the pressure on the body can make the gas problem even worse.
+A painful and stressful birth, combined with the pressure on the body, can make the gas problem even worse.
 Once the typical signs of anal incontinence and diet are corrected, the trapped gas should find its way out easily.
-In certain cases, the postpartum gas might be a result of other conditions as well.
+In extremely rare cases, the postpartum gas might be a result of other conditions as well.

 - The presence of celiac disease and its symptoms.

 - Allergies due to certain food items not diagnosed before.

 Most of the times, the body will recover itself in the right manner.
 You would be able to pass gas easily, and your bowel movements will return to normalcy as well.
 However, you should definitely reach out to your doctor immediately if you observe any strange or painful conditions as described below.

 - A feeling of nausea and vomiting.

 - Pain in the stomach and lower abdominal region.

 - Discharges in the vagina accompanied by bleeding.

 - A fever that has crossed 100.5 degrees on the thermometer.